WikiEducationFoundation/TopicContribs/README.md

 - `python3 -m mwdumps.cmdline --wiki=enwiki -v /path/to/save/dumps`

 ### `article_project_path` ###
-This file provides a map between articles are the projects they are included in.
+This file provides a map between articles and the projects they are included in.
 We expect it to be a `.csv` following the format

     <page_id>,<project_name>